Joseph Gardner (murderer): Aftermath

 All three men fled the state after the crime.
 Mack and Williams were arrested in January 1993, but Gardner remained a fugitive for nearly two years.
 He was added to the FBI Ten Most Wanted Fugitives list on May 25, 1994.
 He was captured in Philadelphia, Pennsylvania, on October 19, 1994, and taken back to South Carolina to face trial.
 Gardner was the 437th fugitive to be placed on the FBI's Ten Most Wanted fugitives list and spent nearly five months on the list before being captured.

 Mack and Williams were sentenced to life in prison, while two other men who participated in the rape of McLauchlin each received less than ten years in jail as part of a plea deal.
 Gardner was the only person involved in the crime to receive a death sentence, as he was the one who had killed McLauchlin.

 Execution

 Gardner was executed on December 5, 2008, via lethal injection at Broad River Correctional Institution in Columbia, South Carolina.
 He declined to make a final statement.
+However, Gardner did release a written statement through his attorney."I would like to apologize to the family and loved ones of Melissa McLauchlin for taking her from them and causing them so much pain.
+I was 22 years old then, and I am 38 now.
+While I have always been sorry for what I did, the passage of time has allowed me to mature, reflect and experience spiritual growth in ways that were foreign to me as a young man.
+I have repented for what I have done, and I am very grateful to the many people who have prayed with me and for me over the years and in my final days.
+I deeply regret that my actions deprived Ms. McLauchlin of the chance to marry, have children and experience life with God.
+I have spent years praying for her, and I encourage all people of faith to do the same."